Green-Kiwie/JWSP-JWST-to-SpArcFiRe/README.md

 2. view_thumbnail:
     script displays the image using matplotlib and prints all cards of the image on the commandline. mainly used to view thumbnails that have been extracted.

+known errors:
+1. for extracted thumbnails, the RA and DEC information is the position of the original image and not accurate to the galaxy in the thumbnail